rails-on-services/apartment/README.md

 ### Questions and Support

-If you have any questions or need support while contributing, feel free to open an issue, and someone from the maintainer team will be happy to assist.
+If you have any questions or need support while contributing or using `ros-apartment`, visit our [Discussions board](https://github.com/rails-on-services/apartment/discussions) to ask questions and connect with the maintainer team and community.

 We look forward to your contributions and thank you for helping us keep `ros-apartment` a reliable and robust tool for the Rails community!